 Acupuncture is the ancient Chinese practice of inserting fine needles into specific points on the body along meridians through which the qi (or body’s energy) flows.
-It has been used for thousands of years and is very effective for a wide variety of ailments .
-It works quickly and will blend in with , naturopathy or medicinal drugs.
+It has been traditionally used for thousands of years for a variety of ailments and will blend in with , Naturopathy, Western Herbs or Medicinal drugs.
 At this Clinic we use disposable stainless steel needles and alcohol swabs for all treatments.

 Naturopathy is a holistic system, meaning that naturopaths strive to find the cause of disease by understanding the patient as a totality of body, mind, and spirit.
 Most naturopaths use a variety of therapies and techniques such as Diet & Nutrition, Herbal medicine, Vitamin & Mineral supplementation & Homeopathy.
 There are two areas of focus in naturopathy: one is supporting the body’s own healing abilities, and the other is empowering individuals to make lifestyle changes necessary for the best possible health.
-While naturopaths treat both short bouts of illness and chronic conditions, their emphasis is focused on the prevention of disease and patient education.
+While naturopathy is used in both short bouts of illness and chronic conditions, their emphasis is focused on the prevention of disease and patient education.

-Herbal medicine [ Western] has been used for centuries and over the years it has become Nature’s wonderful tool to help us fight both acute and chronic conditions.
-People respond quickly to herbal medicine and it is sad to see the over use of antibiotics and other drugs when nature has its own answer.
+Herbal medicine [ Western] has been used for centuries and over the years it has become Nature’s wonderful tool to help us fight both acute and chronic conditions and it is sad to see the over use of antibiotics and other drugs when nature has its own answer.
 At this Clinic, the herbs are organic and made on the premises for my clients.
 They are individually blended for each person’s health requirements.

 Diet and Nutrition